The Myths Encompassing Taking Aspartame During

 Myth #2: It has Ill Effects on and

 Aspartame is an artificial sweetener used in many food and beverage products.
 Although there are many myths about pregnancy and Aspartame on the web, there is no scientific evidence to support any of these claims.
 Some websites claim that aspartame can affect the amount of milk produced by expecting mothers, or that it creates women to produce breast milk containing substances hazardous for newborns.
-Others say it boosts the probability of women giving birth to with brain damages.
+Others say it boosts the probability of women giving birth to kids with brain damages.
 However, there is no scientific evidence to support any of these claims.

-Many say that aspartame could be harmful to pregnant or women and their newborns.
-The FDA, Council on Scientific Affairs of the American Medical Association, and American Academy of Pediatrics Committee on Nutrition all say that these claims are not true.
+Many say that aspartame could be harmful to pregnant or breastfeeding women and their newborns.
+The FDA, Council on Scientific Affairs of the American Medical Association, and American Academy of Pediatrics Committee on all say that these claims are not true.
 They confirm that aspartame is safe for pregnant or breastfeeding women and their newborns.

 Myth #3: It is a Carcinogen